 Medically-endorsed stores issuing recognition cards

-Washington State Department of Health maintains a list of medically-endorsed marijuana stores, sorted by county, that have a certified medical marijuana consultant on staff.
+Washington State Department of Health maintains a list of medically-endorsed marijuana stores (PDF), sorted by county, that have a certified medical marijuana consultant on staff.
 They have the ability to create and issue recognition cards for qualifying patients and designated providers who have a valid medical marijuana authorization.
 The certified consultant isn’t a medical provider and can do only the following for customers within the store:

 - Enter patient and designated provider information from the authorization form into the medical marijuana database and create the medical marijuana recognition card.

 - Assist the patient with selecting products that may help with their qualifying condition.

 - Describe risks and benefits of methods for using products.

 - Give advice on ways to properly store products and keep them safe from children and pets.